 Borrowers of the Federal Direct Stafford Loan do not have to pay the interest that accrues on this loan while they are in school; instead, the federal government forgives the interest on this portion of the loan.

 Borrowers of the Federal Direct Unsubsidized Stafford Loan are assessed interest on the loan from the time the loan funds are disbursed.
 Interest may be deferred and capitalized.

-The government charges a 1.051% (for loans first disbursed between July 1, 2013 and November 30, 2013) or 1.072% (for loans first disbursed on or after December 1, 2013) origination fee on the total amount of the Stafford Loan.
-The loan proceeds will be disbursed directly to the student's account, less the 1.051% fee, in two equal amounts, one payment for each half of the loan period.
+The government charges an origination fee of 1.069% on the total amount of the Stafford Loan.
+The loan proceeds will be disbursed directly to the student's account, less the fee, in equal amounts, one payment for each term in the loan period.